 The overall aims of this Portfolio are to:

-- increase the membership base of the Association that, in turn, increases income;
+- increase the membership base of the Association which, in turn, increases income;

 - encourage breeders to advertise and promote their businesses through the Association resources;

-- assist in providing a freer flow of information between the members and the Board;
+- assist in continuing to provide a freer flow of information between the members and the Board;

-This Portfolio will align closely with a number of the other Portfolios.
+This Portfolio will cross closely with a number of the other Portfolios.
 In conjunction with the others, the objectives are to:

-- review current membership categories, pre-requisites, joining instructions, etc;
+- assess and review membership categories, pre-requisites, joining instructions, etc;

-- review/create an information membership “pack” to be sent to all new members;
+- assess and review the information membership"pack" to be sent to all new members;

 - encourage ex-members to rejoin through an incentive program;